 The mukomachi chisel does not work as well in wider widths because of the increased friction between the chisel’s sides and the mortise’s walls.
 For joints wider than 15mm, please use a trued oiirenomi or atsunomi.
 And don’t forget to use your oilpot.

-In the next class in our graduate course on the care and feeding of the wild mortise chisel, we will examine the various details to look for in an effective mukomachi nomi.
-Most of these details are applicable in the case of other chisels such as oiirenomi and atsunomi too, indeed any chisel intended to be used to cut mortises including Western mortise chisels.
+In the next class in our graduate course on the care and feeding of the wild mortise chisel, we will examine the various details to look for in an effective mukomachi nomi, most of which are applicable to other chisels such as oiirenomi and atsunomi too, indeed any chisel intended to be used to cut mortises including Western mortise chisels.

 But wait a minute!
 Before ya’ll run out of the classroom like a caravan of crazy stoats chasing a pixie, please pick up your homework assignments from the table by the exit doors.
 And please, don’t leave your empties behind on the floor.
-Paper coffee cups are one thing, but diascarded aluminum beer cans attract out-of-work divorce lawyers and other such desperate vermin.
+Paper coffee cups are one thing, but discarded aluminum beer cans attract out-of-work divorce lawyers and other slavering vermin.

 See you next time.

 If you have questions or would like to learn more about our tools, please click the see the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
 If I lie may Mama Shishi bite my head off.

 Other Articles in “The Care and Feeding of the Wild Mortise Chisel” Series